On the baroclinic instability of inviscid non-conducting Boussinesq equations with rotation in 3-D

-The linear instability of shear motion in the geostrophic limit model with respect to a periodic perturbation has been verified in \cite{Drazin}.
-For completeness, we present the main idea in Section 2.1.
-Then the nonlinear instability can be deduced directly, due to the good structure of the periodic perturbation type.
+The linear instability of shear motion \eqref{shear} has been verified by \cite{Eady1949} in a simplified dynamic equation.
+One can also find a simplified survey for the linear geostrophic limit model in \cite{Drazin}.
+For the completeness, we present the main idea of deriving the growing modes in the linear geostrophic limit model as follows.